 Find the right contractor

-One of the best ways to find a contractor you can trust is to ask friends or family for recommendations, then check for customer reviews on services like Angie’s List and complaints from the Better Business Bureau.
+One of the best ways to find a contractor you can trust is to ask friends or family for recommendations.

 If you’re not sure the contractor is the right one for your job, ask questions:

-- What kinds of projects do you specialize in?
+- What kinds of projects do you specialise in?

 - Do you use subcontractors, and if so, how are they chosen?

 - Can you provide proof of insurance to protect you and your other workers?

 - Do you have customer references?